 After growing up in Southern Oregon, Paige moved to Utah to pursue her passion for rock climbing and skiing.
 While attending the University of Utah, she acquired her Wilderness Emergency Medical Technician’s license and a BA in geography.
 This coursework led her to a decade of work as a ski patroller with summers as a whitewater raft guide all across the West.
 After moving to Carbondale, Paige went back to school for her master’s in education at Western State Colorado University.
 At Aspen Country Day School she has taught Fifth Grade, Third Grade, and in 2019 became the Co-Director of the Outdoor Education program.
-In the 2020-21 school year, Paige has also taken on the role of coordinating the At-Home Learning Program.
+In the 2020-21 school year, Paige took on the role of coordinating the At-Home Learning Program, and in 2022, she moved into a new position as Project Manager for the Leadership Team.

 What’s in your starter pack?